Chapter 13 Special Topics on Reporting Simulation Results

 geom_bar( stat = "identity", position = "dodge" ) +

-Here we see how LR stands out, but also how MLM stands out under different simulation factor combinations.
-Staring at this provides some understanding of how the methods are similar, and dissimilar.
+Here we see how LR stands out, but also how MLM stands out under different simulation factor combinations (see, e.g., the interaction of zeroICC, alpha being 0.8, and size_coef being 0.2).
+This aggregate plot provides some understanding of how the methods are similar, and dissimilar.

-This clearly shows that the methods are basically the same in terms of uncertainty estimation.
-We also see some interesting trends, such as the impact of n_bar declines when ICC is higher (see the interaction terms at rigth of plot).
+Our plot clearly shows that the three methods are basically the same in terms of uncertainty estimation, with a few differences when alpha is 0.8.
+We also see some interesting trends, such as the impact of n_bar declines when ICC is higher (see the positive interaction terms at right of plot).

 13.2 Using regression trees to find important factors

-With more complex experiments, where the various factors are interacting with each other in strange ways, it can be a bit tricky to decipher which factors are important and identify stable patterns.
-Another approach we might use to explore is to fit a regression tree on the simulation results.
+With more complex experiments, where the various factors are interacting with each other in strange ways, it can be a bit tricky to decipher which factors are important and what patterns are stable.
+Another exploration approach we might use is regression trees.

 source( here::here( "code/create_analysis_tree.R" ) )